SanjeetRautela/GoogleMapAutomation/README.md

 **Prerequisite:**

-Visual studio 2019 and above                                                                                                         SpecFlow downloaded in visual studio                                                                                                 .NET 5.0 and above
+Visual studio 2019 and above and                                                                                                         SpecFlow downloaded in visual studio and                                                                                                .NET 5.0 and above